Slippery Slope Fallacy: Catastrophizing Minor Problem

 - Explanation: This assumes that a simple split will adequately address differing health priorities.

-- Supportive Statement: "I’d love to support each other in our health goals.
-How about we create meal plans that incorporate healthy choices while allowing for some of our favorite treats?"
+-Reasoned Response (Antidote): "I’d love to support each other in our health goals.
+How about we create meal plans incorporating healthy choices while allowing for some of our favorite treats?"

 10. Example: Conflict Resolution

-Fallacy: "Let’s just forget about our arguments and agree to disagree."
+Fallacy: "Let’s forget our arguments and agree to disagree."

 - Explanation: This suggests that avoiding the conflict is a suitable resolution, which may leave underlying issues unaddressed that continue to create more and more unaddressed disagreements inadvertently.

-- Supportive Statement: "I think it’s important for us to address our disagreements so we can understand each other better.
+- Reasoned Response (Antidote): "I think it’s important for us to address our disagreements to understand each other better.
 Can we take some time to talk about what’s bothering us?"

 Instead of defaulting to compromise, you can strive to understand each other's perspectives and work collaboratively toward solutions that genuinely meet the core needs of both individuals.
 Then, the agreement can be tested to see how well each person’s core needs are being adjusted to consider each person as life changes satisfied and a.

-NOTE: A dumb argument: lacks accuracy, logic, and reasoning.
-It ignores evidence and instead relies on fallacies, avoids what is actually occurring and harms family relationships.
+NOTE: A Dumb Argument is hearing but not listening.
+It lacks accuracy, logic, and reasoning.
+It ignores evidence and instead relies on fallacies and fear, avoids what is actually occurring, and harms friend, marriage and family

 Texas Sharpshooter: Painting a target around a bullet hole you already made